helenaschatz/credit-risk-classification/README.md

 * Machine Learning Model 1:

-  * For the Healthy Loans (0), the precision is 1.00, indicating that all the predictions for this label were correct.
+  * For the `Healthy Loans (0)`, the precision is 1.00, indicating that all the predictions for this label were correct.
 The recall is 1.00, meaning that all instances of this label were correctly identified.
-  * The precision for High-Risk Loan is 0.87, indicating that 87% of the predictions for this label were accurate.
+  * The precision for `High-Risk Loan (1)` is 0.87, indicating that 87% of the predictions for this label were accurate.
 The recall is 0.89, indicating that 89% of the instances of this label were correctly identified.
   * The overall accuracy of the model is 0.99, indicating that it correctly predicted the loan risk for 99% of the instances.
 * Machine Learning Model 2: